-The paper investigates the parameter identification problem from a power systems point of view, rather than from the electric machinery side.
+The paper investigates the parameter identification problem from a power system point of view, rather than from the electric machinery side.
 This means that the identification procedure is not applied to every machine independently, but it attempts the simultaneous parameter estimation of all system generators.
 This is because it is of interest to study the comprehensive behaviour of the system as a whole, rather than of a single machine.
 It should be noted that the methodology can be readily applied in a machine-oriented approach, if appropriate measurements are available.

 The paper is organized as follows.
 Section II presents a general overview of the parameter estimation framework.
-Section III describes the genetic-algorithm-based identification procedure for generator parameters.
-Section IV

-G. K. Stefopoulos is with the School of Electrical and Computer Engineering, Georgia Institute of Technology, Atlanta, GA 30332 USA (e-mail: gstefop@ieee.org).
+G. K. Stefopoulos and A. P. Sakis Meliopoulos are with the School of Electrical and Computer Engineering, Georgia Institute of Technology, Atlanta, GA 30332 USA (e-mail: gstefop@ece.gatech.edu, sakis.meliopoulos@ece.gatech.edu).